 E-cigarettes, smokeless tobacco and shisha

-Although e-cigarettes may look like cigarettes, they do not contain tobacco.
-These new products, which have become increasingly popular in the UK over the last few years produce vapour from heating nicotine dissolved in propylene glycol or glycerine.
-Low levels of contaminating chemicals have been found in e-cigarettes but using e-cigarettes is almost certainly far safer than smoking cigarettes.
+These new products, which have become increasingly popular in the UK over the last few years, produce vapour from nicotine dissolved in propylene glycol or glycerine.
+Low levels of contaminating chemicals have been found in them but e-cigarettes are almost certainly far safer than smoking cigarettes.

 E-cigarettes may have the potential to help smokers escape their deadly addiction to tobacco.
-But more evidence is needed to prove this.
+But more evidence is needed to prove this – there have only been a few small trials so far.
 And these new products are not regulated yet, so they can vary significantly in quality and any possible long-term risks are not known.

 At the moment there is great debate about the wider impact of e-cigarettes.
-They could potentially prevent millions of tobacco related deaths by providing smokers with a less harmful alternative to cigarettes.
+They could potentially save millions of UK smokers by providing the option for them to swap to a less harmful product.
 Or they could be used along with cigarettes and sustain addiction or renormalize smoking.

-Until more evidence is available, we recommend using NHS Stop Smoking Services which we know can increase your likelihood of quitting by more than three times.
+Until more evidence is available, we recommend using the NHS stop smoking services which we know can increase your likelihood of quitting by more than 3 times.

 Tobacco can be used in many different forms – but all are linked to cancer.
 There is no safe way to use tobacco.

 - Cigars and pipes are known to increase the risk of cancers of the lung, mouth, food pipe (oesophagus), voice box (larynx) , throat and stomach.
 Smoking these products is just as bad for you as smoking cigarettes.

 - Roll-up tobacco contains the same cancer-causing chemicals as manufactured cigarettes.
 And some studies have found that they may be even worse for you.

 - Smoking bidis, the most common form of tobacco in South Asian communities, also causes the same types of cancer.